realm/realm-js/contrib/how-to-release.md

 The procedure is:

+- Ensure you have checked out the latest version of `master` (`git checkout master && git fetch && git reset --hard origin/master`), and that your submodules are up to date (`git submodule update --init --recursive`).
+You should also check that there are no modified files in your `vendor/realm-core`, as these would be included in the build (`cd vendor/realm-core && git checkout -- .`).
 - Determine the correct version number, following [semantic versioning](https://semver.org/).
 This will be referred to as `X.Y.Z` in this document.
     - For a normal release from master, this will be of the form `X.Y.Z`, e.g. `10.12.0`
     - For a tagged release from a branch, this will be of the form `X.Y.Z-<tag name>.<tag release version>`, e.g. `10.12.0-beta.0`.
 You should use the full string including the tag part wherever `X.Y.Z` is used in this document.